hodrigohamalho/fis-rest/README.md

-# Spring Boot Camel REST / CRUD Example
+# CRUD REST example using Fuse Integration Services (Spring Boot)

 This example demonstrates a CRUD API usig Camel REST DSL with persistence in database.